georgebabarus/magento-filesystem-extension/docs/source/roadmap.rst

     23 December 2020

-        * publish Bb_FilesystemOverwrites the module in charge of mapping existing directories in Magento to Remote file systems
+        * publish bb/filesystem-overwrites the module in charge of mapping existing directories in Magento to Remote file systems
-        * break the dependency between Bb_FilesystemCatalog, Bb_FilesystemCms and Bb_FilesystemDownloadable modules in order to allow independent installation and usage.
+        * break the dependency between bb/filesystem-catalog, bb/filesystem-cms and bb/filesystem-downloadable modules in order to allow independent installation and usage.

             * most probably the media directory will be separated by the type of the module using it
             * multiple frontend URLs based on media storage of subdirectory